 This has not been a good time for the vitamin industry.
 A recent story in the New York Times reported that vitamin supplements were not what they seemed.
 Some were contaminated by rodent poop while others had 200X recommended levels of selenium.
 And then there were those Ayurvedic supplements which contained potentially harmful levels of lead, mercury and arsenic.

 Now in December no less than three studies showed that multivitamin supplements had no health benefits.
 Research out of Harvard Medical School gave 6000 men over 65 a daily multivitamin pill and measured their brain function.
 At the end of 12 years, the multi vitamin made no difference in cognitive ability.
 The much larger US Preventive Service Task Force followed 300,000 men and women who took multi vitamins.
 The result?
-No change in heart and cancer rates.
-Finally researchers at Division of Cardiology … Continue Reading… →
+No change in heart and … Continue Reading… →

 I love to buy fruits and vegetables at Farmer’s Markets.
 I think the food is fresher, tastes better and I can pick up new varieties not found in supermarkets.
 Last week I scored what I thought was a gorgeous head of sparkling fresh spinach.
 It was 15″ inches across, weighed about 3 pounds and was only $3.
 What a buy!
 But when I got home and nibbled on a leaf, I discovered it was bok choy not spinach.
 Bok choy is a popular form of chinese cabbage that is used in soups, stir fried combo’s and as side vegetable dish.
 But from a nutitional stand point, how does it compare to the nutrient packed spinach?